 - Antioxidant: The rose’s antioxidative properties fight free radicals that can damage the skin, such as those from stress or the sun’s powerful rays.
 Rose water and oil also strengthen skin cells and regenerate skin tissues.

-- Antimicrobial: Due to the rose’s antimicrobial properties, it helps fight acne and other skin conditions.
+- Antimicrobial: Due to the rose’s antimicrobial properties, rose water helps fight acne and other skin conditions.

 - Anti-inflammatory: The rose’s anti-inflammatory properties treat all kinds of inflammatory ailments, including rosacea, eczema, and other forms of skin irritation.
 These properties also mean that the compound reduces skin redness, blotchiness and puffiness by tightening capillaries.

 - Antiseptic: With its powerful antiseptic and analgesic properties, rose water and rose oil have long been used to treat a plethora of infections — even conjunctivitis!
-This also means that when used on open cuts and burns, it helps them heal faster.
+This also means that when used on open cuts and burns, rose water helps them heal faster.

 - Antifungal: One study found rose oil to not only be antibacterial, but antifungal, protecting against fungal infections in the gut, mouth, and vagina.